oblador/react-native-vector-icons/README.md

   'LineAwesome',
   'line-awesome.ttf'
 );

+// This is required for iOS to load a custom font Icon.loadFont();
 ```

 Make sure you're using the _Download_ option in [IcoMoon](https://icomoon.io/app), and use the `.json` file that's included in the `.zip` you've downloaded.
 You'll also need to import the `.ttf` font file into your project, following the instructions above.